Lakentio/linuxtoys-arch/FORK_INFO.md

 - `README_ARCH.md` - Detailed Arch-specific documentation

 ## Branch Structure
-- `arch` - Main development branch for Arch Linux
+- `main` - Main development branch for Arch Linux
-- `main` - Kept for reference to original project

 ## Future Plans
 1. Create AUR package for easy installation
 2. Add Arch-specific features and optimizations
-3. Build community around Arch Linux users
-4. Maintain compatibility with upstream when relevant
+3. Maintain compatibility with upstream when relevant

 ## How to Contribute
 1. Fork this repository